Principle and statement of intent

 Children with additional needs, like all other children, will be admitted into Bumbles after consultation between parents/carer's and the Bumbles manager.
 The manager will if appropriate and with consent, liaise and seek advice from other professional agencies, such as Early Years, GP, a Health Worker or Therapist.

-We have a huge role working with Parents and Carers, to identify learning needs and develop strategies (individual action Plans) to help work on areas of particular need.
+We have a huge role working with Parents and Carers, to identify learning needs and develop strategies (individual care plans) to help work on areas of particular need.
 In normal practice, it is the role of the parent to access and involve outside professionals.

 At Bumbles Day Care we will endeavour to accommodate all children wherever possible, by: